LogtalkDotOrg/logtalk3/examples/now_you_see_me/NOTES.md

 ________________________________________________________________________

 To load this example and for sample queries, please see the `SCRIPT.txt` file.

 This example illustrates that the implementation of dynamic predicates must ensure that retracting all local clauses for an inherited dynamic predicate restores the visibility of any inherited definition.
 For more information on this example, please see the comments in the example source files.
+The example is inspired by the "Now You See Me" movie, whose main characters are four stage magicians known as the "Four Horsemen".